-- [1] The following flow information shall be reported in monthly self-monitoring reports: - Daily average flow (MGD) - Total monthly flow volume (MG) - [2] BOD5 and TSS samples shall be collected concurrently with effluent samples. - The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R. part 136, or an equivalent method in the latest Standard Method edition.
+- [1] The following flow information shall be reported in monthly self-monitoring reports: - Daily average flow (MGD) - Total monthly flow volume (MG) - [2] The Discharger may elect to measure CBOD5 as Biochemical Oxygen Demand (BOD5), as defined in the latest edition of Standard Methods for the Examination of Water and Wastewater. - [3] The Discharger may, at its option, analyze for cyanide as weak acid dissociable cyanide using protocols specified in 40 C.F.R. part 136, or an equivalent method in the latest Standard Method edition.